Saturday, May 7, 2011

 I'll give you all a minute to get the smelling salts for Subway Squawker Lisa.
 Hee hee.

 Anyway, the player in question is Curtis Granderson.
-He homered in the 1st inning last night, to give the Yankees a 2-0 lead over the Texas Strangers before the Strangers could even come to bat.
+He homered in the 1st inning last night, to give the Yankees a 2-0 lead over the Texas Strangers at Rangers Ballpark in Arlington, before the Rangers could even come to bat.

 That's what I like to see.
-As the man who built the first Yankee Dynasty, Colonel Jacob Ruppert would say, my idea of a perfect game is as follows: "It's when the Yankees score eight runs in the first inning, and then slowly pull away."
+As the man who built the 1st Yankee Dynasty, Colonel Jacob Ruppert would say, my idea of a perfect game is as follows: "It's when the Yankees score 8 runs in the 1st inning, and then slowly pull away."

-(Obviously, that's not the same definition that Don Larsen, David Wells and David Cone have, but I'm sure they'd welcome the offensive support.)
+(Obviously, that's not the same definition that Don Larsen, David Wells and David Cone have for a "perfect game," but I'm sure they'd welcome the offensive support.)

 The Yankees scored again in the 3rd, and then in the 7th, Granderson hit another one.
 That makes 10 on the season, to lead the American League and to share the major league lead with Ryan Braun of the Milwaukee Brewers and 2 former Yankees, Alfonso Soriano of the Chicago Cubs and Lance Berkman of the St. Louis Cardinals.
 The Grandy Man has 10 (and almost got an 11th in the 8th, but it was just foul, close enough to get John Sterling worked into a "And there it goes!
 But it goes foul!"), and it was only May 6.